-Faculty: Czeto, Chair, BuSha, Hernandez, Katz, Kurland, Riederer
+Faculty: Hernandez, Chair, BuSha, Czeto, Katz, Riederer

 The Department of Electrical and Computer Engineering offers academic programs leading to a Bachelor of Science in Electrical Engineering and a Bachelor of Science in Computer Engineering.
-The Computer Engineering and Electrical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Computer Engineering and Electrical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.